What is a Product Development Process?

 As part of the business analysis, and with an understanding of the product definition, the team can develop estimates of development costs at this stage of the development cycle.
 This cost also goes into the business analysis in order to calculate ROI or IRR metrics.

-In this prototyping phase) (or step) in the product development process the team justifies the company’s investment in the development of a product by requiring the team to create a detailed business plan.
+This step in the product development process justifies the company’s investment in the development of a product by requiring the team to create a detailed business plan.
 Best practices usually involve intensive market research and a clear project management approach.
 The team thoroughly explores the competitive landscape for the new product and where the proposed product fits within it, while also creating a financial model for the new offering that makes assumptions about market share.
 Besides concept testing, pricing is determined in this step.

 For tangible new products, such as hardware or mixed systems, the team also considers the manufacturability of the proposed new product, and this includes the sourcing of the product if out sourced.
-If manufacturing is a focus, you should make sure you have a New Product Introduction Process.
 By the end of this phase, Senior Management should have a clear idea of what they’re investing in and how it will perform in the marketplace.

-This third step in the product development process (the prototyping phase) is critical because it reduces the market risk for the new product.
-This is the stage where you can perform test marketing because of the existence of prototypes that you can show to customers and get initial feedback.
+This third step in the product development process is critical because it reduces the market risk for the new product.
+This is the stage where you can perform test marketing because of the existence of prototypes that you can show to customers.
 Software development can do these tests earlier because of the relative ease of creating realistic user interfaces.
-In this stage, the initial design work would show technical feasibility.

 4. Detailed Design